gkisalatiga/gkisalatiga-foss/README.md

 - **04:00:05 (Daily):** The SaRen devotional video
 - **12:00:05 (Daily):** The YKB devotional article reminder

+### Data Update

+GKI Salatiga automatically fetches the latest JSON data from its server every time the app launches.
+The user can pull down in some screens in order to invoke data update manually.
+There is also an hourly `WorkManager` that automatically updates the app's content data to the latest in the background.

 ### UI Class

 User interface classes are categorized into two main classifications: **Screen** and **Fragment**.